The landscape lens rodeo roundup. Yeehaw!

 What you need to know

-• As of the last 5 years or so, every camera and lens you can buy is very high in quality regardless of the cost, and can take great images in the right hands.
-So buying a more expensive camera or lens will not make you a better photographer.
-Your purchases should therefore be towards equipment that can do things that your existing equipment cannot, rather than just upgrading towards something “better”.
+• As of the last 10 years, every camera or lens you buy is very high in quality, and can take great images in the right hands.
+Buying a more expensive camera or lens will not make you a better photographer.
+Your purchases should be towards equipment that can do things that your existing equipment cannot, rather than upgrading towards something “better” for the sake of it.

 • The capabilities of your next lens boil down to two things: Focal length and maximum aperture.
-Other factors such as sharpness, distortion, and more nitty gritty things like “coma” and “chromatic aberration” are so well-controlled across all modern lenses that I would argue they’re not worth worrying about, because you will not notice them in your photos unless you look very, very closely.
-But focal length and maximum aperture have no substitute.
+Other factors such as sharpness, distortion, and more nitty gritty things are so well-controlled across all modern lenses that we would argue they’re not worth worrying about, while focal length and maximum aperture have no substitute.

 • The focal length is the first number, or range of numbers, in millimeters, that identifies the purpose of a lens.
-It represents how wide or narrow (telephoto) the perspective of a lens is - a wide lens is best for landscapes, whereas a telephoto lens is better for portraits, wildlife, or sports.
-A wide angle lens would typically have a low number such as 16mm, while a telephoto lens would be 100mm or 200mm.
-A mid-range focal length such as 50mm would be considered “normal”, because it represents approximately the same perspective as the naked human eye, and is neither wide nor telephoto.
+It represents how wide or narrow the perspective of a lens is - a wide lens is best for landscapes, whereas a telephoto lens is better for portraits, wildlife, or sports.
+A wide angle lens would have a low number like 16mm, while a telephoto lens would be 100mm or more.
+A mid-range focal length like 50mm would be considered “normal”, because it is neither wide nor telephoto.

 • A “prime” or “fixed” lens has only one focal length, such as 14mm, or 105mm.
 A zoom lens contains a range of focal lengths, such as 18-55mm, or 24-70mm.

 • The maximum aperture is the next number that identifies a lens, and represents how wide the aperture of the lens can open to let in more light.
-A lens that has a lower maximum aperture number can open wider, and is therefore better for low-light situations such as star photography, or for limiting depth of field for portraiture.
-So for instance a lens that is called a “14-24mm f/2.8” is a wide angle zoom lens that can open up to f/2.8 at it’s largest aperture setting, and is ideal for landscape photography, including low-light and night situations.
-A lens that is called a “85mm f/1.8” is a prime (fixed) telephoto lens with a very large aperture suited for portraiture.
-Generally lenses with larger maximum apertures (lower f/ number) are bigger, heavier, and more expensive than the same focal length lens with a smaller maximum aperture (higher f/number)
+A lens that has a lower maximum aperture number can open wider, and is therefore better for low-light situations.
+For instance, a “14-24mm f/2.8” is a wide angle zoom lens that can open up to f/2.8 at it’s largest aperture, and is ideal for landscape photography, including low-light and night situations.
+An “85mm f/1.8” is a prime telephoto lens with a very large aperture suited for portraiture.
+Generally, lenses with larger maximum apertures are bigger, heavier, and more expensive.

-• Don’t be too enamored by a zoom lens that has too wide a range of focal lengths, such as 24-270mm, and claims to do it all.
-That might be the one situation where you end up a bit disappointed by a noticeable lack of sharpness in your images.
-Lenses that are somewhat specialized tend to perform better than lenses that try to cover too much ground.
+• Don’t be enamored by a zoom lens that has a wide range of focal lengths, such as 24-270mm, and claims to “do it all.”
+That might be the one situation where you end up a bit disappointed by a noticeable lack of sharpness.
+Lenses that are specialized tend to perform better than those that try to cover too much ground.

-• Lenses for digital SLR and mirrorless cameras are made for two main types of camera bodies: Full-frame (35mm sensor size) cameras, and crop-sensor cameras (smaller sensor sizes).
-And the focal length numbers mean different things depending on what camera you are using.
+• Lenses are made for two types of camera bodies: Full-frame (35mm sensor size) cameras, and crop-sensor cameras (smaller sensor sizes).
+The focal length numbers represent different fields of view depending on what sensor size you are using.

 Ultra-wide angle lenses for landscape photography

-This is a very affordable lens for Nikon users looking for something wider than the kit lens for doing true landscape photography, and it has image stabilization!
-The aperture is not particularly bright, so it may not be the best for night sky images.
-But you can’t expect too much for a price tag under $300.
+This is a very affordable lens for Nikon users looking for something wider than the kit zoom lens for doing true landscape photography, and it has image stabilization!
+The aperture is not particularly bright, so it may not be the best for night photography.
+But you can’t expect too much for a price tag around $350.

 This is Canon’s entry into the ultra-wide, ultra-affordable category.
 Similar to the Nikon lens, it offers image stabilization, but also has smooth and quiet focusing for video shooting, if you aspire to do some of that.
-Like the Nikon lens, it doesn’t have a very bright maximum aperture.
+Like the Nikon lens, it doesn’t have a very bright maximum aperture at any of its focal lengths, so don’t expect great low-light performance.

 This one is definitely not as affordable for a crop sensor wide angle lens, but it is a versatile option for both still photos and videos, with smooth silent focusing, has a brighter aperture than most lenses in this category and is extremely lightweight.
 You’ll also get image stabilization when used with new Sony bodies that have it built-in.